w3f/polkadot-wiki/docs/maintain-guides-how-to-create-offline-transaction.md

 # Generating an offline transaction

-There are few different ways to create an offline transaction by using the [@polkadot@cli-signer](https://github.com/polkadot-js/tools/tree/master/packages/signer-cli), [txwrapper](https://github.com/paritytech/txwrapper) or [Subkey](https://github.com/paritytech/substrate/tree/master/bin/utils/subkey).
+There are few different ways to create an offline transaction: by using the [@polkadot@cli-signer](https://github.com/polkadot-js/tools/tree/master/packages/signer-cli), [txwrapper](https://github.com/paritytech/txwrapper), or [Subkey](https://github.com/paritytech/substrate/tree/master/bin/utils/subkey).
 This guide shows you how to use each one of these for different scenarios.

 ## polkadot@cli-signer